 Drug Testing and Workers’ Compensation

 Drug testing for workers’ compensation claims must be performed confidentially.
+I have represented few clients that have not been drug tested at the outset of each claim.
 The employer must provide the company’s drug-use policy, information regarding drugs the test is designed to detect as well as a copy of the outcome if the test is positive.
-Additionally, the employer must also provide information about how to contest results of the drug test.
+Additionally, the employer must also provide information about how to contest the results of the drug test.

 Prescription medications are often a topic of concern for workers’ compensation claimants.
+If you are taking a prescription that contains Opiates, then you need to provide that script to the insurance company at the beginning of the claim.
 Opiates found in many illegal substances such as heroin are often found in the ingredients of many prescription pain killers.
 Depending on the type of medication the employee may be taking, the drug test could return a false positive.
 This result could allow an employer to cease all workers’ compensation benefits.
 This situation could be devastating.
 Most employees do not have a working knowledge of Florida’s workers’ compensation laws.
 Therefore, it is imperative that you have a skillful lawyer on your side who can fight incorrect results and reinstate your benefits.

 The topic of marijuana legalization is a frequently debated topic.
 More states are loosening restrictions on marijuana use, whether it be recreational or medical.
 Florida has recently joined other states in allowing doctors to prescribe medical marijuana in specific cases.
 However, many employers still choose to implement a drug-free workplace.
 Despite new state laws, your job maintains the right to enforce an anti-drug policy if it so chooses.
 The new legislation regarding medical/recreational marijuana use has no sway with your company’s internal policies, therefore it is imperative to stay in touch with your employer’s policies regarding drug use.